 If you're starting to research about remote monitoring system, you probably noticed that manufacturers select which protocols their equipment will conform to.
 This means that you'd be choosing not only your monitoring solution, but the protocol used to support it.
 There are two major types of protocols that devices use: open and proprietary.

-Here, at DPS, we provide remote monitoring devices for more than 30 years, and we've seen all kinds of scenarios of clients using both types of protocols.
+Here, at DPS, we've provided customizable remote monitoring devices for more than 30 years, and we've seen all kinds of scenarios of clients using both types of protocols.
 Since our clients are able to choose which protocol they want in their monitoring system solutions, we know that both open and proprietary protocols have their benefits and drawbacks.

 Let's dive into some of the pros and cons of open protocols vs. proprietary protocols, so at the end of the day you can make an informed decision.

-Open standard protocols are the kind that can be included in a wide range of device types from any equipment vendor.
+The open protocol definition is very simple.
+These are the kind of protocols that can be included in a wide range of device types from any equipment vendor.
 What this means is that manufacturers that choose to adopt an open protocol want to achieve protocol interoperability when they design their equipment's functionality and capabilities.

 Examples of open protocols are: SNMP, DNP3, and Modbus.